 1 large garlic clove, minced

-3 cups grated montery jack or chedder cheese
+250 grams / 3 cups montery jack or chedder cheese, grated

 Chopped cilantro and sliced, seeded jalapeno to garnish

-Add in the pureed corn and stir through.
-Stir the grated cheese through until melted.
+- Add in the pureed corn and stir through to combine.

 - Toss in the grated cheese, stir and decrease the heat to low.

 - Cover with a lid, until the cheese is melted and bubbling, approximately 4 minutes.

 - Garnish with the cilantro and jalapeno.

 Adapted from Food & Wine